Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Toxic paint

-However, to make it safe to do so, you must light a fire in your stove in the open air and keep it burning until all the paint has burned off.
+Light a fire in your stove in the open air.
+If the paint isn’t heat-resistant, keep it burning until all the paint has burned off.

 Chimney